Writer’s Suite

 - Timeline features rushed in with new canvas behavior and timeline tooling.

-- Sidebar and layout behavior tweaks for early navigation stability.
+- Sidebar + layout behavior tweaks for early navigation stability.

 Bugfixes